i-love-flamingo/flamingo-commerce-adapter-standalone/commercesearch/Readme.md

 * productService (to retrieve single products)
 * productSearchService (to search for products - e.g. used on category listing page)
-* categoryService (for Flamingo Commerce "category" module - to receive categorys and category trees).
+* categoryService (for Flamingo Commerce "category" module - to receive categories and category trees).
 To use the Adapter you need to add the main `CategoryModule` to your bootstrap.
 * searchService (for Flamingo Commerce "search" module allowing searching for products documents).
 To use the Adapters you need to add the main `SearchModule` to your bootstrap.